kasparsj/OSC2DMX/README.md

 # OSC2DMX
-OSC to DMX bridge app with support for Enttec DMX USB Pro, Art-Net and simulator software.
+OSC to DMX bridge app with support for Serial (Enttec DMX USB Pro), Art-Net and simulator software.

 This is an application built on openFramweworks & addons (ofxArtnet, ofxDmx).